 - A U.S. based multinational mining company in connection with enforcement proceedings initiated by EPA for alleged violations of the RCRA hazardous waste program in Nevada.
 This matter involved cutting-edge issues relating to the application of the RCRA Bevill Amendment to secondary streams from air pollution control facilities associated with beneficiation activities.

 - A Fortune 50 multinational manufacturing company in connection with the investigation and remediation of a landfill site in upstate New York operated by an entity with which the client formerly did business.

 - Mitsubishi Corporation and Mitsubishi Materials Corporation in connection with natural resources damages claims brought by the federal and New Mexico NRD Trustees arising out of a mining operation in New Mexico in which a Mitsubishi subsidiary was formerly a partner.

-- Antofagasta Minerals (a Chilean mining company) in connection with the purchase and sale of contaminated property in Nevada undergoing reclamation pursuant to state and federal law.
+- Antofagasta Minerals (a Chilean mining conglomerate) in connection with the purchase and sale of contaminated property in Nevada undergoing reclamation pursuant to state and federal law.

-- Manufacturing companies with respect to their obligations under the SEC’s Conflict Minerals Rule, including setting up protocols to assure compliance.
+- Numerous manufacturing companies with respect to their obligations under the SEC’s Conflict Minerals Rule, including setting up protocols to assure compliance.

-- Mining and manufacturing clients in connection with proposed federal legislation, including (i) amendments to TSCA relating to mercury management, recently enacted as part of TSCA reform legislation; and (ii) proposed Mining Law Reform legislation and Good Samaritan legislation pending in the Congress.
+- Several mining clients in connection with proposed federal legislation, including (i) amendments to TSCA relating to mercury management, enacted as part of TSCA reform legislation; and (ii) proposed Mining Law Reform legislation and Good Samaritan legislation pending in the Congress.

 - A major CGL carrier in connection with defense and coverage issues relating to over 1,000 asbestos related personal injury claims asserted against BNSF Railway in Montana.